davidlee500/crypto-graphs/README.md

   - Set as `COINGECKO_API_KEY` in GitHub repository secrets for automation.
 - **GitHub PAT:**
   - Set as `GH_TOKEN` in repository secrets for workflow push access.

 ---

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a Pull Request

+---